trenki2/trenki2.github.io/_posts/2018-01-04-trading-with-raspberry-pi.md

 <!-- more -->

+**If you want to try out ArgonTrader you can contact me with the contact form at the bottom of the page.
+I am looking for some people to team up with.**

 ## Ubuntu MATE on the Pi

 I like Ubuntu and that is why I chose to install Ubuntu MATE on the Raspberry